learn-co-curriculum/activerecord-crud-intro/README.md

 ## Objectives

-1. Understand CRUD.
+1. Understand CRUD - Create, Read, Update, and Delete.
-2. Get familiar with how to use CRUD.
+2. Get familiar with how to use ActiveRecord methods for Crud.

 ## What is CRUD?